BeginDot

 Three Radical Ways In Which Keywords Have Overhauled In The Last Decade…

-Google has evolved beyond mere keywords.
-It can now understand the motivation and the context behind every user query.
-Before we look at the six ways search has overhauled, remember the adage below applicable across the board –
+See, Google has evolved in its understanding of keywords.
+It can now uncover the motivation and the context behind every user query.
+Before we look at the three ways search has overhauled, remember the adage below applicable across the board –

 Google is in the business of solving problems for searchers as quickly and efficiently as possible.